 Organizational Development, Training, and Learning (Certificate)

-The Graduate Certificate in Certificate of Advanced Study in Organizational Development, Training, and Learning requires completion of 24 credit hours (6 courses).Concentration Courses - 16 qtr. hrs (Choose 4)
+The graduate Certificate of Advanced Study in Organizational Development, Training, and Learning requires completion of 24 credit hours (6 courses).Concentration Courses - 16 qtr. hrs (Choose 4)

 Professional Concentration courses allow students to focus on a specific professional area within the larger industry sector in which they are working or wish to work, and master the skills needed to excel in that area.